 The missive is couched in the language of partnership, but also informs Khan that “the government does expect London to take steps to boost its output”.
 Is this ultimately just a friendlier kind of top-down browbeating?

 Perhaps pause before before rushing to that conclusion.
 At a London Property Alliance event held in Victoria just five days after the general election, Lisa Fairmaner, City Hall’s Head of London Plan and Growth Strategies, anticipated that a “more streamlined” London Plan would result from the new government’s already forthcoming revised national planning framework.
 Khan, Rayner and their respective officials have been having conversations.
-Whatever Rayner’s letter says about relations between the minister and the Mayor, it hasn’t come to the latter out of the blue.
+Whatever Rayner’s letter implies about relations between the minister and the Mayor, it hasn’t come to the latter out of the blue.

 There are always going to be processes of negotiation between the Mayor of London – whoever that Mayor is – and the UK government, with outcomes shaped by alignments of purpose, distributions of power, the state of the public purse, the personalities involved and perspectives on how best to help London help the rest of the country.